Texas sales tax guide

 Some goods are exempt from sales tax under Texas law.
 Examples include most non-prepared food items, food stamps, and medical supplies.

-We recommend businesses review the laws put forth by the Texas Comptroller of Public Accounts to understand which goods require sales tax to be collected, and under what conditions.
+We recommend businesses review the laws and rules put forth by the Texas Comptroller of Public Accounts to understand which goods require sales tax to be collected, and under what conditions.

 Some customers are exempt from paying sales tax under Texas law.
 Examples include government agencies, some nonprofit organizations, and merchants purchasing goods for resale.